CharlesIro1125/DataWarehouse/README.md

 process with any tools of your choice and develope an analytical schema based on your chosen aim for the analytical warehouse.

-ETL pipelines for various Data Warehouse project.

-Detailed description for each project can be seen in the project folder